How designing sports bras helped Lululemon launch women’s shoes

 The team kept tweaking the shoe based on feedback, and they knew they were on the right track when runners reported that their sneakers were comfortable enough they were able to run for longer periods without feeling fatigue.
 “We got into a rhythm of quickly prototyping the shoe’s architecture, tuning the foam compounds along the way,” he says.
 “We joked that what we were testing for was the level of smile at the end of the run.”

-In April, Lululemon launched the Blissfeel running shoe; and in August, it dropped the Chargefeel workout shoe.
-Both sold out within days, and the brand had to quickly restock.
+In March, Lululemon launched the Blissfeel running shoe; and in August, it dropped the Chargefeel workout shoe.
+Both sold out across many colors within days, and the brand had to quickly restock.
 Now, Lululemon is continuing to do R&D to create shoes for other activities.
 Eventually, it may also begin making men’s shoes.
 But Lululemon’s successful foray into footwear suggests that there’s a lot of demand for performance-sports shoes specifically designed for women—paving the way for startups like Saysh and Hilma to also enter the market.

 For Robusti, the key to the brand’s continued success comes down to constantly studying the complexity of women’s bodies in motion.
 “We want the shoes to respond to how women’s bodies naturally move, rather than forcing women to modify their movements to their shoes,” he says.